Richard Gibson (painter)

-Richard Gibson (1615-1690), known as "Dwarf Gibson", was a British painter of portrait miniatures and a court dwarf in England during the reigns of Charles I, Oliver Cromwell, Charles II, and William III and Mary II.
+Richard Gibson (1615 – 23 July 1690), known as "Dwarf Gibson", was an English painter of portrait miniatures and a court dwarf in England during the reigns of Charles I, Oliver Cromwell, Charles II, and William III and Mary II.

 Both Andrew Marvell and Edmund Waller wrote poems addressed to him.

 Life

 His early life is undocumented, but he is said to have been a page in the service of a lady in Mortlake, who recognised his artistic talent.
 She supported him to study art under Francis Cleyn, director of design at the Mortlake Tapestry Works.
 In the 1630s, Gibson was working for Philip Herbert, 4th Earl of Pembroke, who was the Lord Chamberlain.
 He is referred to as "little Dick, my lord Chamberlain's page" in notebooks recording a number of copies he made of existing paintings in royal and aristocratic collections.
-At the same time he was producing original portrait paintings for aristocratic clients.
+At the same time, he was producing original portrait paintings for aristocratic clients.
 Herbert was his most important early patron, and may have introduced him to Peter Lely, with whom Gibson would enjoy a close and productive relationship.
 Lely painted several portraits of Gibson.

 Gibson was appointed "Page of the Back Stairs" under Charles I. During the English Civil War Gibson stayed in London with Pembroke, and thus became associated with the Parliamentary faction.
-By the 1650s Gibson appears to have been closely linked to Charles Dormer, 2nd Earl of Carnarvon, grandson of the Earl of Pembroke.
+By the 1650s, Gibson appears to have been closely linked to Charles Dormer, 2nd Earl of Carnarvon, grandson of the Earl of Pembroke.
 During Cromwell's regime he remained active as a painter at the Protector's court.
 However, Gibson's patrons in the 1650s are typically Royalists, but generally of the faction that had been supporters of parliament early in the war.

 His association with Cromwell did not affect his career under Charles II.
 Gibson was employed as drawing-master to Princess Mary and Princess Anne, the daughters of Charles' brother James (later King James II).
 He went with Mary to the Netherlands for her marriage to William of Orange in 1677.
 He came back to England in 1688 when William and Mary became monarchs after the overthrow of James II.